The current Endoscopy IV study

 Based on the signed contracts the entire study is headed by PI—Professor Hans Jørgen Nielsen, MD, DMSc—who also, referring the contracts, ensure that at least half of the primary IPR remains in Danish hands.

 By June 2015 contracts we have signed contracts with:

 Abbott Laboratories Inc., Chicago, USA • ChemImage inc., Pittsburgh PA, USA • Clinical Genomics Inc., Bridgewater, NJ, USA • DiscernDX Inc., San Francisco, CA, USA • EDP Biosciences Inc., Nashville, TN, USA • VolitionRX, Isnes, Belgium•

 Three of these companies actively sponsor the Endoscopy III / PART 2 A-study:

 the initial inclusion of the 30.000 entrants with data and blood samples.

-Inclusion of the commercial collaborators secures that usable results will be commercialized and thereby implemented—the research collaborative group in Denmark does not have sufficient capacity or economy to perform implementation without international collaboration with major commercial partners
+Inclusion of the commercial collaborators secures that usable results will be commercialized and thereby implemented to clinical use—the research collaborative group in Denmark does not have sufficient capacity or economy to perform implementation without international collaboration with major commercial partners

-Such collaborative approaches secure that achieved usable results may lead to benefit for subjects screened for intra-and/or extra-colonic neoplasia or even malignancy.
+Such collaborative approaches secure that achieved usable results may benefit subjects screened for intra-and/or extra-colonic neoplasia or even other cancerous malignanies.